Then and now … always looking ahead. Please look around, we hope you can find the information you seek through this website.

 Gray Matters – North County Brain Injury Support Group is a social support network for survivors living independently in the community.
 Call Heidi for information: 760-579-3895 or email@example.com to confirm times for the meeting, as due to room availability, sometimes the date may change.

-A Driving Assessment Program is offered at Scripps Memorial Hospital Encinitas.
-Call 760-633-6507.
+A Driving Rehabilitation Program is offered at Scripps Memorial Hospital Encinitas .
+Comprehensive evaluations and adaptive drivers training are provided. .
+Call 760-633-6507 or visit www.scripps.org/drivingevaluations

 The Ann Dahl Gunther Communication Group for stroke and brain injury survivors with aphasia and other speech and language difficulties meets at Grossmont Rehabilitation Center.
 Call 619-740-410.